LHCGreg/itgoggpatch/BUILD-README.txt

 ======================================
 =Additional requirements for building=
 ======================================
-Python (for prebuild step)
-Subversion tools.
-For Windows, download the Subversion installer (even if you have TortoiseSVN).
-For Linux, get the subversion-tools package.
-The svnversion program is used in a prebuild step.
 A C++ compiler (MSVC 2008 is supported on Windows; g++ is supported on Linux; other compilers should work but no guarantees) libogg, libvorbis, and libvorbisfile (On Windows, you'll have to compile them yourself; on Linux you can get the packages for them.
 You will need the -dev packages.)
 Boost C++ libraries (http://www.boost.org/) (Windows: download from the Boost website and follow the build instructions.
 Linux: Get from your package manager.
 You will need the filesystem, system, and program options libraries, which are sometimes separated from the rest of Boost.
 Again, you will need the -dev packages, not just the regular packages.)